FrafMonster/QuestTweak/README.md

 ## Download and usage

-Download the directory 'QuestTweak', and put it on your desktop for easy access Download the android platform tools, available for Mac, Linux:
+Download the directory 'QuestTweak', and put it on your desktop for easy access.

+Download the android platform tools, available for Windows, Mac, Linux:

 https://developer.android.com/studio/releases/platform-tools